Skip to main content

 When a client's clinical symptoms exceed what can be safely managed on site, the on-duty nursing team escalates to the appropriate partner hospital without delay.
 Escalation triggers include symptom severity crossing pre-agreed thresholds, vital-sign changes outside safe ranges, cardiac or neurological warning signs, and any patient-reported pain or distress that clinical judgement flags as worth hospital eyes.
 Transfer decisions are authorised by the psychiatrist on duty.

-Darren Lockie, Jintara's founder, has described the approach in plain terms: “We have a no compromise strategy.
+Darren Lockie, Jintara's owner, has described the approach in plain terms: “We have a no compromise strategy.
 If a client complains of headaches or pain, we go immediately to the hospital.”

-Jintara operates at approximately 3.2 staff to every client, with 32 staff supporting a maximum of 10 clients at any time.
-Awake nursing cover runs 24 hours a day, with vital-sign checks every four to six hours during active detox and every one to two hours when CIWA-Ar or COWS scores are elevated.
-Named clinical leads carry the credentials below.
+Jintara maintains approximately 3.2 staff per client, with 32 staff supporting a maximum of ten clients at any time.
+SAMHSA TIP 45 guidelines for residential detox recommend around-the-clock awake nursing for facilities managing medical withdrawal.
+At Jintara, vital-sign checks run every four to six hours during active detox and every one to two hours when CIWA-Ar or COWS scores are elevated.

-• Darren Lockie: Founder and CEO.
-Managing Director of Lanna Health Care Company Limited.
+• Darren Lockie: Owner of Jintara Rehab and Managing Director of Lanna Health Care Company Limited.
 Over 15 years leading Thai addiction treatment operations, previously at DARA Rehab.

 • Denise O'Leary: Clinical Director and EMDR Therapist.
 MA Counselling Psychology, EMDRIA-certified, Beck Institute CBT trained.
 The only EMDRIA-certified clinician practising in Thailand.